hypre-space/hypre/src/babel-runtime/HYPRE_README.txt

 the same compiler settings.

 The "assert" macro is frequently invoked here.
-This violates hypre policy, which is to use hypre_assert instead (the difference is that assert defaults to on, hypre_assert defaults to off; we have customers who complain if asserts are on and don't want to have to turn them off).
-I don't have a solution.
+This violates hypre policy, which is to use hypre_assert instead (hypre_assert doesn't terminate the program; we have customers who want to decide for themselves whether to terminate).
+This is not much of a problem because I've never seen one of these asserts fail.
+One workaround might be to define NDEBUG during the configuration process.

 ---- the rest of this file is from an older readme file, not recently
      tested ...